PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 - This will require a lot of ideation and a big design sprint.

-## What does the future hold?
+## Part 3.
+Future directions.

-Iteration 2 will already bring a lot of challenges.
-Thinking further, here are two more ideas:
+All of the above is already a lot of work.
+Here are some ways to take it even further:

 ### "Query Apps"

-If we expand this further, we could build various apps that modify the query, like you'd modify an AST.
+We could build various apps that modify the query, like you'd modify an AST.

 ```json
 {